PSLCL/testing-framework/docs/design/template_commands.md

 ##Inspect

 The inspect command requests that a [Person](resources.md) follow a set of HTML formatted instructions sent generally via email.
-Relevant [Artifacts](artifacts.md) may also be included in an archive named attachments.tar.gz and attached to the email.
+Relevant [Artifacts](artifacts.md) may also be included in an archive named attachments.tar.gzip and attached to the email.
 The format of the line following the command is the person [Resource Reference](templates.md#resource-references), followed by a space, followed by the Hash of the instructions, followed by [Artifact References](templates.md#artifact-references) to be included as attachments also separated by spaces.
 The person performing the inspection must manually enter the results.
 Inspect commands are considered completed